craigtaub/ethereum-dapp-example/README.md

 - interacted with it via nodejs console
 - interacted with it through a webpage.

-## TODO

-- deploy on public test network, for entire world to vote
-- use Truffle framework for development

 ## ethereumjs-testrpc

 - Node Ethereum client (testing + devlepment)